 This is

-Navigating the integration of Cell and Gene Therapies (CGT) into a health benefits design requires careful planning and ongoing management.
+Navigating the integration of cell therapies into a health benefits design requires careful planning and ongoing management.
 By referring to these key considerations, comprehensive support can be provided to employees while trying to manage financial risk effectively.

 Learn more

-CGT is a novel approach that often helps address the root causes of disease and may be the only treatment needed to help improve a patient’s life1 and potentially prevent disease progression.2 With the right benefit structure, CGT has the potential to help offset costs of long-term medical interventions and treatment for your employees.1
+Cell therapies are a novel approach that often helps address the root causes of disease and may be the only treatment needed to help improve a patient’s life1 and potentially prevent disease progression.2 With the right benefit structure, cell therapies have the potential to help offset costs of long-term medical interventions and treatment for your employees.1

 Woman looking forward with sun shining behind her